FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 #### Code literal

-A code of a code set, is designated by its Namename preceded by the ^ character.
+A code of a code set is designated by its name preceded by the ^ character.
 The code set that contains the code is generally inferred by a field scope within an expression.

-Example code of OrdType code set: ^StopLimit
+Example of the code literal for OrdType(40)=3 is ^StopLimit.

 ### Variables

-A variable is named value that is independent of sent and received messages.
+A variable is a named value that is independent of sent and received messages.
 A variable has a name and a value of any FIX datatype.
 A state variable is created and populated by an assignment expression (see below).
 The datatype of a state variable is set by the assignment.